Strategy

 +

-There are four buying paths on May 16th 2026.
-(1) Lock a €100 option contract on this site before May 15 — we collect your piece from a Swatch boutique and ship it to you at retail; near-100% success rate on confirmed allocations.
-(2) Queue in person at one of the ~200 selected Swatch boutiques worldwide and accept the one-per-person-per-store-per-day limit — success probability varies wildly by city, 5–35% for popular colorways.
-(3) Try our second-wave direct sale at floating market price post-drop — ~30–60% success depending on inventory.
-(4) Buy aftermarket on Chrono24 or eBay within hours of the drop — ~95% success at €700–€1,800+.
+There are three realistic paths around May 16th 2026.
+(1) Join our independent sourcing waitlist before the drop — we source your colorway from a Swatch boutique and contact you with a market-based resale price; no payment is taken on the site, and we have a near-100% sourcing rate on colorways we accept onto the list.
+(2) Queue in person at one of the ~200 selected Swatch boutiques worldwide and accept the one-per-person-per-store-per-day limit at €385/€400 retail — success probability varies wildly by city, 5–35% for popular colorways.
+(3) Buy aftermarket on Chrono24 or eBay within hours of the drop — ~95% success at €700–€1,800+.
 Audemars Piguet boutiques are not in the distribution; do not queue at them.

 Will the Swatch Royal Pop sell out on release day?